Aulus Larcius Priscus: Career up to Syria

-Due to an inscription erected in Timgad in current-day Algeria by a civic council commemorating his status as town patron, we know his career up to the point he held the consulate.
+Due to an inscription erected in Timgad in current-day Algeria by a civic council commemorating his status as town patron, his career is known up to the point he held the consulate.
 Priscus set up a dedication to Jupiter Optimus Maximus a few years earlier at Foum-Meriel, also in Algeria, which helps to determine the sequence of some of his offices.

 Priscus began his career serving as the sevir equitum Romanorum at the annual review of the equites.
 Next he was one of the magistrates known as the decemviri stlitibus judicandis, one of the four boards that formed the vigintiviri; membership in one of these four boards was a preliminary and required first step toward gaining entry into the Roman Senate.
 Next Priscus was appointed a quaestor, which admitted him to the senate.
 Of the twenty quaestors appointed each year, ten were allocated to assist the proconsuls of the public provinces; Priscus was allocated to the proconsular governor of Asia, a choice position.

 It was while Priscus was quaestor of Asia that his career took an unusual turn.
 The next post listed was legatus legionis or commander of Legio IV Scythica, which was stationed in the adjacent province of Syria; normally a senator was not assigned command of a legion until he had been praetor, a much higher grade than Priscus had yet achieved.
 And the post after that was even more extraordinary: governor of the province of Syria itself, a post that usually required the man to have been consul first.
 According to reliable sources, Priscus was governor of Syria in 97/98, twelve years prior to becoming consul.

 There is a likely explanation for this anomaly.
 Writing to his friend about the short reign of the emperor Nerva, Pliny the Younger alludes to alarmed reports concerning a man in charge of a massive army in the eastern part of the empire.
 It is commonly presumed that this person was the governor of Syria; further, due to the date, this person is commonly assumed to be a rival to Trajan for the position of successor to Nerva.
 Priscus' predecessor as governor of Syria was Marcus Cornelius Nigrinus Curiatius Maternus, an experienced general who had won victories for Domitian in his Dacian Wars, who disappears from history at this point.
 Any rival to Trajan, upon the latter's ascension to the throne, at the least would have been removed from an imperial position, and at most would have been executed.
-We have no record of Maternus after AD 97.
+There is no record of Maternus after AD 97.